-By the time I was diagnosed with NPH and had shunt surgery, I had lost my ability to walk unaided, so I was very eager to begin Physical Therapy.
+By the time I was diagnosed with normal pressure hydrocephalus (NPH) and had shunt surgery, I had lost my ability to walk unaided, so I was very eager to begin Physical Therapy (PT).
 I was thrilled when my neurosurgeon cleared me for driving a few weeks after surgery and gave me a prescription for physical therapy; my first drive was to their office.

 My neurosurgeon told me that PT for NPH patients should focus primarily on improving balance and gait.
 Some amount of strength exercises may be good as well, but NPH patients should insist on at least equal time spent on gait and balance.

 Tip #1: Talk to your physical therapist about incorporating balance exercises if your PT routine does not include them.

 My therapist did an initial evaluation and created an exercise program for me that included a variety of balance and strength exercises as well as walking on a special treadmill to improve my gait.
 The cameras on the AlterG treadmill showed me how irregular my gait was and over time it helped me reprogram my walking.
 As my gait improved I spent less time on the strength exercises and much more time on balance.

 Tip #2: Set short term and long term goals for your physical therapy

 My first goal was independent walking – no cane and no one to hang onto.
 My long-term goal was to get back to the Advanced Step Class at the gym that I loved so much before NPH sidelined me.
 I wasn’t sure I’d ever reach that goal since my walking was so poor, but I still went to the gym several times a week and used the elliptical and bike to warm up before therapy.
 I occasionally watched the Step Class and told myself over and over that I would be back.

 Tip #3: Learn to love your PT sessions and spend as long as you need to get through all your exercises